 Visiting Alaska in winter seems like a crazy idea.
-Extreme winter conditions in the northernmost state in the nation last around seven months, between October and April, and are not for the faint-hearted.
-However, there’s a way to travel around Alaska during that time and enjoy the frozen and snowy landscapes in extreme comfort and without having to wear heavy snow boots and a dozen woollen layers: the train.
+Extreme weather conditions in the northernmost state in the nation last around seven months, between October and April, and are not for the faint-hearted.
+However, there’s a way to travel around Alaska during that time and enjoy the frozen and snowy landscapes in comfort and without having to wear heavy snow boots and a dozen woollen layers: the train.
 The Alaska Railroad’s Aurora Winter Train is your ticket to see the magic of Alaska in winter, including the northern lights, without getting frostbites.

 This Alaska Train Journey Is the Dream Winter Trip for Northern Lights Sightings